bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 11:55 PM CT, February 18</p>
+<p class="updated_time"> Latest data: 12:26 AM CT, February 19</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 69°, which is 15° **warmer** than yesterday.
-Tomorrow is expected to be 6° *colder* than today.
+Today's high is 63°, which is 6° *colder* than yesterday.
+Tomorrow is expected to be 21° *colder* than today.

 Currently:

-- 44°
+- 43°
-- Partly Cloudy
+- Mostly Cloudy
-- 64% humidity
+- 70% humidity
-- 3 mph wind
+- 5 mph wind
-- 52% cloud cover
+- 85% cloud cover
-- 33 AQI 🟩
+- 30 AQI 🟩
 - 0.02 inches of rain expected in the next 48 hours